 Set during World War I, the plot of Wonder Woman follows Diana, an Amazon princess who lives on Themyscira until the day a pilot named Steve Trevor crashes on the island.
 Trained for the art of war, she follows him back into the world of men who the Amazon were once meant to protect — but her goodwill is going to be put to the test.

 Although she was already introduced in Batman v Superman, this is Wonder Woman's official movie entrance into the DCEU, explaining her background and why she seems so reluctant to fight alongside her fellow heroes in Batman v Superman.
-We also got a glimpse of her World War I days in this film, so we know it's a defining time for her.
+We also got a glimpse of her World War I days in that film, so we know it's a defining time for her.

 Rumors are indicating that the film might be set in three different time periods: From her days growing up on Themyscira to World War I and the present day where she meets Bruce Wayne, we'll get the whole timeline of Diana's evolution.